 “This lack of exposure to diseases has made it seem that it is safe to not vaccinate,” explains O’Leary.
-“However, the decline in vaccination rates is allowing these diseases to make a comeback.”
+“However, the decline in vaccination rates that we were seeing allowed these diseases to make a comeback.”

-For example, the U.S. has been experiencing the largest number of cases of measles since 1994, according to the Centers for Disease Control and Prevention (CDC).
-Ninety percent of all the cases in the country were in unvaccinated people or those whose vaccination status was unknown.
+For example, the US has been experiencing a large number of cases of measles in recent years, according to the Centers for Disease Control and Prevention (CDC).

 Dr. O’Leary adds that in the first few months of life, infants are exposed to thousands of bacteria on a daily basis, which puts a much higher demand on the immune system than the entire vaccine schedule.

-4. Vaccine-preventable diseases exist throughout the world and do not care about country borders.
-The world is a much smaller place due to easy access to air travel, and diseases that are not common here in the U.S. can get here by visitors from other countries or un-vaccinated individuals from the U.S. who travel and return infected.
+Vaccine-preventable diseases exist throughout the world and do not care about international borders.
+The world is a much smaller place due to easy access to air travel.
+Diseases that are not common in the US can get here by visitors from other countries or unvaccinated Americans who travel and return infected.

 “It is not safe to say that unvaccinated children are ’protected‘ within their community,” says Dr. O’Leary.

-5. Vaccines have the potential to eradicate serious diseases.
-For example, small pox, a disfiguring disease, was eradicated worldwide by 1980.
+Vaccines have the potential to eradicate serious diseases.
+For example, smallpox, a disfiguring disease, was officially declared eradicated worldwide in 1979.